-5.3 May the grant of a patent by the Patent Office be opposed by a third party, and if so, when can this be done?
+5.3 May the grant of a patent by the Patent Office be opposed by a third party, and if so, when can this be

-The only way of doing this post-grant in the UK is to seek revocation.
+The only way of doing this post-grant in the UK is to seek revocation either before the court or in the UKIPO.
 However, the grant of a European patent that designates the UK may be opposed at the EPO within nine months of grant.